Estonia–Ukraine relations

 Estonia and Ukraine established diplomatic relations on 4 January 1992.
 Relations between the two countries have remained consistently close, largely in part due to shared concerns of any aspirations of the Russian Federation.
 Estonia is a member of the European Union, which Ukraine applied for in 2022.
 Both countries are full members of the Council of Europe.
+Estonia supports Ukraine's accession negotiations with the European Union and NATO.

 History

 President of Ukraine Volodymyr Zelenskyy and Estonian President Kersti Kaljulaid meet during a state visit in 2019.

 Estonia and the Ukrainian Soviet Socialist Republic recognized each other with an agreement signed on November 25, 1921.

 After the collapse of the Soviet Union, the two countries re-recognized each other on August 26, 1991.
 Bilateral diplomatic relations between the two countries were re-established on January 4, 1992.
 An agreement on cooperation between Ukraine and Estonia was signed on May 26, 1992.